-Lieder also showed that this bound is sharp: for any fixed $n\in \mathbb{N}$ there exists a nonexpansive map $T:\mathbb{R}\mapsto \mathbb{R}$, which depends on $n$, that attains the equality.
+Lieder also showed that this bound is sharp: for any fixed $n\in \mathbb{N}$ there exists a non-expansive map $T:\mathbb{R}\mapsto \mathbb{R}$, which depends on $n$, that attains the equality.
 Lieder's bound improves by a factor 4 the proportionality constant in the bound in Theorem \ref{ThmHalpern} d).
 The paper presents two proofs: a direct algebraic proof using an ad-hoc weighted sum that provides a Lyapunov function, and a second proof using techniques of Performance Estimation Problems (PEP).
 Both proofs strongly exploit the paralellogram identity.

-On the ther hand, as shown in \cite{bcc2020}, for $\beta_n = \frac{n}{n+1}$ the best bound that can be achieved in general normed spaces is $R_n=\frac{H_{n+1}}{n+1}\sim O(\frac{\ln n}{n})$ showing that the PEP approach is intrinsically restricted to a Hilbert setting.
-On the positive side, this shows that the bounds $R_n$ can be sharpened if we restrict the space $X$ on which the nonexpansive map $T$ is defined.
+On the other hand, as shown in Bravo {\em et al.} \cite{bcc2020}, for $\beta_n = \frac{n}{n+1}$ the best bound that can be achieved in general Banach spaces is $R_n=\frac{H_{n+1}}{n+1}\sim O(\frac{\ln n}{n})$ showing that the PEP approach is intrinsically restricted to a Hilbert setting.
+On the positive side, this shows that the bounds $R_n$ can be sharpened if we restrict the space $X$ on which the non-expansive map $T$ is defined.

-Another accelerated iteration for finding zeros of co-coercive operators in Hilbert spaces was recently proposed by \cite{kim2021accelerated}.
+Another accelerated iteration for finding zeros of co-coercive operators in Hilbert spaces was recently proposed by Kim \cite{kim2021accelerated}.
 Recall that $M\!:\!{\mathcal H}\!\to\!{\mathcal H}$ is co-coercive with parameter $\mu$ iff

-It is well known that this is equivalent $T\triangleq I-2\mu M$ being nonexpansive.
-Conversely, a map $T:{\mathcal H}\to{\mathcal H}$ is nonexpansive iff $M=I-T$ is $\frac{1}{2}$-cocoercive so that, in a Hilbert setting, finding zeros of cocoercive operators is equivalent to finding fixed point for nonexpansive maps.
+It is well known that this is equivalent to $T\triangleq I-2\mu M$ being non-expansive.
+Conversely, a map $T:{\mathcal H}\to{\mathcal H}$ is non-expansive iff $M=I-T$ is $\frac{1}{2}$-cocoercive so that, in a Hilbert setting, finding zeros of cocoercive operators is equivalent to finding fixed point for non-expansive maps.
 All of this is well known, and we just recall it for the reader's convenience.
 By considering the general iteration